Film PHOTOGRAPHY COURSE

 Day and time - Tuesday 6.30pm to 9.30pm (excluding bank holidays)

-Maximum class size - max 6 people - only one place left
+Maximum class size - max 5 people - no place left

 Contact hours - more then 25